The server encountered an error.

-The names of the techniques and forms unchanged.
-The technique Five Swords, by any other name is still five swords, but if one were to change the name back to Five Count, or to Seven Swords, it would only add confusion when a student visited another school.
+The technique Five Swords, by any other name is still five swords.
+If one were to change the name back to Five Count, or to Seven Swords, it would only add confusion when a student visited another school.
+For this reason, our association stays with the techniques and forms as they were named by Mr. Parker.

 Mr. Parker worked for many years so that upon his passing we would be left with a set of standard practice manuals to learn from.
 When the technique names are changed the techniques themselves are changed.
 Maybe for the better . . . maybe for the worse, but if you're to change the names of the techniques or the forms, then alter them significantly, should you still call it Ed Parker's Kenpo?